agentzh2m/SRGet_Ham/README.md

-# This is the speedy resumable thingy
+# This is the speedy resumable Concurrent Get HAMUEL version

-The file have not been compile yet this is just the source code you need to compile first before using these file.
+this version like to download cute cats JPG from the internet you can download a lot of cute cats if you want to my Thread worker is a cat it is lazy and hard working at times :)

-How to use compile the source using javac in the future I will write a bash script so that you can run ./srget.sh -o <output> -c <number of connection> <url>
+usage: run in the directory that is file is in  ./srget.sh -o <output> -c <number of connection> <url>

- Right now to test the program you have to write java interfaceDL -o <output> <url link>
- can only run the program within out/production directory except if you rebuild and recompile into another directory from the Source code (you can use javac) for that

- Note: for people using IntelliJ just source to current working directory and IntelliJ you can write the compile and run the program without any problem or technical difficulties

-The script is updated you can now run the script srget therefore you can call srget -o <Filename> <http://www.hamuel.com> YEH!! nice binary source in "Out"
+The script is updated you can now run the script srget therefore you can call srget -o Hamuel.xyz http://www.hamuel.com YEH!! nice binary source in "Out"

+for concurrent connection you can do something below srget -o Hamuel.xyz -c 5 http://www.ham.net.com
+Note: The Binary file can be run with JVM 1.8++ (install JVM before using it) warning the link and URL are fictional please take precaution when you are using it